 Mentors can open doors, make introductions, share experiences, and help you succeed within the organizational structure.

-Strong leaders in every organization are looking for ways to help those coming behind them.
+Influential leaders in every organization are looking for ways to help those coming behind them.
 You can find a good mentor if you are patient.

 Start by building relationships.

-Your first conversation shouldn't be "Hi, I really admire you, can you mentor me?"
+Your first conversation shouldn't be, "Hi, I really admire you, can you mentor me?"
 Because that answer will almost certainly be "Uh, no."

 - Mentoring requires a time commitment from both mentor and mentee.